-Commitment 21: Ensure Accountability for 2018 Mishandling

-Hold accountable those who were involved in the 2018 case mishandling through appropriate disciplinary actions.
+Commitment 21: Ensure Accountability for 2018 Mishandling Hold accountable those who were involved in the 2018 case mishandling through appropriate disciplinary actions.

 Commitment 21 is closed.
-For more details, please review the January 2022 Commitments to Action

-Commitment 22: Review Mercy Corps Culture

-Conduct a review of Mercy Corps culture and address issues and cultural norms that contributed to the failures identified in Vestry Laight's investigation.

-In January 2022, we launched the All Voices Global Team Survey, our first all team member engagement survey, and results were released to all team members in April 2022.
-While each department has their own set of results and metrics, globally we had a response rate of 78% and an engagement score of 68%, with some clear opportunities for continued learning and growth across the organization.

-Now that global results have been internally published, we are working across the organization with leaders to share their departments' results with their teams, create space for open dialog about their scores, areas for celebration and improvement, and to begin action planning.
-Rather than action planning occurring only at the highest levels and cascading initiatives down, we are enabling leaders to take action on their results at the local level, where it will have the most impact and teams will be more involved in the changes they desire in where they work.

-We will continue to conduct a similar survey every two years in order to create a regular and consistent avenue for team member feedback.
-The survey set the baseline for understanding team member experience and broader organizational health at Mercy Corps, and is an important part of building a stronger and more inclusive culture.

-Commitment 22 is now closed.

-Commitment 23: Review Progress at Every Board Meeting

-Review the above Commitments to Action at each board meeting until all matters have been implemented and report on progress to the public twice a year during that time.

-Mercy Corps' Board has reviewed the organization's Commitments to Action and progress against them at each board meeting since the acceptance of these commitments and will do so until all matters have been implemented.
-Eighteen of the 23 commitments are now closed.
-We will continue to review progress on the remaining five commitments at each board meeting until they are complete.
+For more detail please review the January 2022 Commitments to Action Commitment 22: Review Mercy Corps Culture Conduct a review of Mercy Corps culture and address issues and cultural norms that contributed to the failures identified in Vestry Laight's investigation.
+Commitment 22 is closed.
+For more detail please review the July 2022 Commitments to Action Commitment 23: Review Progress at Every Board Meeting Review the above Commitments to Action at each board meeting until all matters have been implemented and report on progress to the public twice a year during that time.
+Progress Update on Commitment 23 Mercy Corps' Board has reviewed the organization's Commitments to Action and progress against them at each board meeting since the acceptance of these commitments and will do so until all matters have been implemented.
+Twenty of the 23 commitments have been closed.
+We will continue to review progress on the remaining three commitments at each board meeting until they are complete.
 Mercy Corps Board meetings take place on a quarterly basis.

-This progress update is the fifth biannual public report.
-The first was released in July 2020, the second in January 2021, the third in July 2021 and the fourth in January 2022.
+This progress update is the sixth biannual public report.
+The first was released in July 2020, the second in January 2021, the third in July 2021, the fourth in January 2022, and the fifth in July 2022.
 We will continue to report publicly on our progress until all commitments have been implemented.